MarketingPipeline/Python-Selenium-Action/README.md

+No need to struggle to figure out how to run a Python Selenium script with a GitHub Action.
-A ready to use template for running Selenium with Python via GitHub Actions either headless or non-headless.
+This is a ready to use template for running Selenium with Python via GitHub Actions either headless or non-headless.
 </div>